sfeidersullivan/leaf-dash-web/README.md

 ## 🧰 Dependencies
 1. The Particle API is used to fetch and poll data from Particle iot devices.
 You will need both a Partile iot device and account.
-1. Modify Particle device id and variables in `src/api/index.js`
+1. Modify Particle variables in `src/api/index.js`

 ## 🚀 Quick start
 1.  **Start developing.**